ajinabraham/njsscan/README.md

 ## Configure njsscan

 A `.njsscan` file in the root of the source code directory allows you to configure njsscan.
+You can also use a custom `.njsscan` file using `--config` argument.

 ```yaml
 ---